nils-hamel/image-suite/src/image-morphological-conway/README.md

 &nbsp;
 <img src="https://github.com/nils-hamel/image-suite/blob/master/src/image-morphological-conway/doc/result_0.5_2.png?raw=true" width="320">
 <br />
-<i>Process result with a reduction factor of 0.5 and 1 iteration on the left and 2 on the right</i>
+<i>Process result with a reduction factor of 0.5 and 1 scale on the left and 2 on the right</i>
 </p>
 <br />